TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 2) Choose the same project type "Console Host for C-DEngine (,NET Core)" as before an call your project "cdeMiniNode"
 3) In the program.cs make these changes:

-Line 36: Create a new guid or use the same one as before.
++ Line 36: Create a new guid or use the same one as before.
 This guid will only be used by Provisioning Tools once you go into mass production and deployment.
-Line 39 and 43: Change these ports to a free port (i.e. 8704)
++ Line 39 and 43: Change these ports to a free port (i.e. 8704)

-Add this new line after Line 54:
+4) Add this new line after Line 54:
 ```
                 ServiceRoute = "ws://localhost:8700"
 ```
 The Port 8700 must match the port you chose in Chapter 2 above for your first node.
+"WS" stands for WebSockets but you can also use HTTP if you prefer.
+Later in this tutorial we show how to secure a node using TLS/SSL.
+This allows you to use "WSS" (WebSocketsSecure) or HTTPS.

 4) You now have to use the same ScopeID on both nodes in order for them to connect. replace line 98 in both projects with:
 ```
 strScope="12345678";